Checks for all types of travel

 You can read advice on buying travel insurance with the right cover.

 There may be changes after Brexit.
 What these are depend on how you’re travelling.

 However you travel, check before you leave for any delays or disruption.

 You’ll need some extra documents after Brexit.

 You’ll need an international driving permit (IDP) to drive in some countries.
-Check if you need one on the Post Office website.
+Check if you need an IDP.